“Fast-moving plot and skillful characterization.” See BOOKS page above for details.

 His blood soaked a land not his.

-The world is a “very narrow bridge,” the saying goes; so here’s another poem to smooth your way.
+The world is a “very narrow bridge,” the saying goes; so here’s a another poem, to ease your way as you cross it.

 MY CHILDHOOD’S SEA